-Year Ended December 31,

-2006 2005 Increase/(De ecrease)
+2006 2005 Increase/(Decrease) \$117,046 \$ 115,177 \$ 1,869 1.6%

-\$117.046 \$115.177 \$1.869 1.6%

 Selling, general and administrative expenses include expenses associated with our sales departments, offices and facilities and personnel (outside of our corporate headquarters), marketing and promotional expenses and back office expenses.
-Selling, general and administrative expenses also include expenses related to the advertising traffic (scheduling and insertion) functions.
+Selling, general and administrative expenses resulted to the advertising traffic (scheduling and insertion) functions.
 The increase in selling, general and administrative expenses resulted primarily from additional marketing and promotions spending, expenses associated with the January 2006 launch of the news/talk network, and additional compensation and benefits.
 The benefits increase was due to expenses associated with our 401(k) employee savings program, for which we began matching employee contributions in January 2006.
 These increases were partially offset by a decline in sales expenses associated with an approximately \$5.3 million non-cash charge in September 2005 associated with terminating our national sales representation agreements with Interep National Radio Sales, Inc. ("Interep").
 Excluding the 2005 one-time non-cash termination charge and subsequent amortization, selling, general and administrative expenses increased 7.8% for the year ended December 31, 2006, compared to the same period in 2005.
-Excluding both the one-time non-cash termination charge and subsequent amortization and the operating results of Reach Media, selling, general and administrative expenses increased 8.9% for the year ended December 31, 2006, compared to the same period in 2005.
+Excluding both the one-time non-cash termination charge and subsequent and selling, general and administrative expenses increased 8.9% for the year ended December 31, 2006, compared to the same period in 2005.